-CM Usman Buzdar approves setting up OPC in South Punjab
+CM Usman Buzdar approves setting up OPC in south Punjab

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE : Chief Minister Sardar Usman Buzdar chaired a meeting of the Overseas Pakistanis Commission (OPC) at the CM’s Office on Saturday to review the overall performance of the Commission.
+LAHORE: Punjab Chief Minister Sardar Usman Buzdar chaired a meeting of the Overseas Pakistanis Commission (OPC) at the CM’s Office on Saturday to review the overall performance of the commission.

 The meeting gave approval to establish the OPC in south Punjab.